 The number of elephants being poached for their ivory is unacceptable, and we must end this before it’s too late.

 You may also read: Huge tailback as playful lions brings cars to a standstill

 Elephant conservation actions

-We hope to inspire our readers to take actions to help Elephants, such as:
+We hope you’ve enjoyed reading our articles on facts about elephants. we, therefore, wish to inspire you as our reader to take measures to help Elephants, such as: